Skip to main content Go to Site Map

 Five students sat around a table.
 One is showing another something on their phone.

-Support for care-experienced students
+Support for students who are care-experienced

-The Care Leavers Bursary supports students who've been in care prior to coming to AUB.
+The Care Leavers bursary supports students who've been in care prior to coming to AUB.

 A group of students, two standing, two seated on benches, talking in a courtyard outside a university building.

-Support for estranged students
+Support for students who are estranged

 The Stand Alone Bursary supports students who are estranged from both of their biological or adoptive parents.